Grant's Tomb: Site selection and temporary tomb

-City officials initially planned to bury Ulysses in Central Park, and the Grant family examined three sites in the park.
+City officials initially planned to bury Grant in Central Park, and the family examined three sites in the park.
 (Note: Namely Central Park South, the Central Park Mall, and the Great Hill) The general public greatly opposed the plans, and the Grant family believed the sites in Central Park were too small to fit both Ulysses and Julia.
 The family then considered another site in Riverside Park on Manhattan's Upper West Side; though the site was undeveloped, many local businessmen and politicians endorsed the park as the Grants' burial site.
-On July 28, city officials decided to bury Ulysses in Riverside Park after his family agreed to the change.
+On July 28, city officials decided to bury Grant in Riverside Park after his family agreed to the change.
 The Riverside Park site was perched atop a bluff.

 The day after the Grant family decided on the site, Jacob Wrey Mould designed a temporary tomb.
 The structure was rectangular in plan, with a door and a Christian cross facing the Hudson River.
 It was enclosed by brick walls and a barrel-vaulted roof.
 Grant's coffin was to be placed slightly below ground level, and a semicircular driveway was built around the tomb.
 Work on the temporary tomb began on July 29 and took nine days to complete.
-Grant was interred on August 8, following a funeral that attracted up to 1.5 million mourners.
+Grant was interred on August 8, following a funeral with up to 1.5 million attendees.
 The temporary tomb briefly became one of the city's most popular sites, with an estimated 30,000 to 40,000 visitors on August 16 alone.
 Benches were installed in the area, and guidebooks were sold to visitors.
 Thirty soldiers were stationed outside the tomb, which was nicknamed "Camp Grant".
 Many passersby tried to obtain pieces of the tomb.
 The public continued to visit and leave mementos during late 1885.

 The site of the permanent tomb had yet to be finalized when Grant was interred.
-The city's park commissioners had tentatively decided to place the tomb in Riverside Park between 122nd and 127th Streets, but Frederick Law Olmsted, who had co-designed Riverside Park with Calvert Vaux, was unenthusiastic about this plan.
+The city's park commissioners had tentatively decided to place the tomb in Riverside Park between 122nd and 127th Streets, but Frederick Law Olmsted,one of the park's designers was unenthusiastic about this plan.
 By mid-August, the city's park commissioners had asked Vaux and engineer William Barclay Parsons to determine the boundaries of a permanent memorial site for Grant's tomb.
 Officials also planned to construct a road north of the tomb to separate it from the rest of Riverside Park.
 The park commissioners set aside a 650 by 250 ft site on Riverside Drive, between 121st and 124th Streets, for the monument in October 1885.
 The tomb had spurred real estate development in the area, and the Manhattan Railway Company had proposed constructing an elevated line to the tomb by the end of 1886.
 Some members of the public claimed the relatively remote site had been selected only to attract tourists and encourage real estate development, although the surrounding area was built up in the 1890s.